 - Wikipedia and the other projects operated by the Foundation receive more than 15 billion page views per month, making them one of the most popular Web properties worldwide.
-Available in more than 290 languages, Wikipedia contains more than 51 million articles contributed by a global volunteer community. - For the year ended June 30, 2017, the educational content of the Foundation's largest project, Wikipedia, grew by approximately 4.8 million articles to approximately 45.4 million articles. - For the year ended June 30, 2017, volunteers added approximately 7.5 million images, movies, and sound files to the Foundation's multimedia repository, making the total 40.6 million files. - Volunteers also contribute in several ways to the Foundation's wiki software: volunteer software developers add new functionality to the code base, and volunteer language specialists add to the code base by translating the wiki interface into different languages.
-During the year ended June 30, 2017, there were 41,742 commits merged, through the efforts of approximately 403 authors/contributors.
+Wikipedia is available in more than 290 languages and contains more than 48 million articles contributed by a global volunteer community. - For the year ended June 30, 2018, the educational content of the Foundation's largest project, Wikipedia, grew by approximately 2.8 million articles to approximately 48.2 million articles. - For the year ended June 30, 2018, volunteers added approximately 8.2 million images, movies, and sound files to the Foundation's multimedia repository, making the total 48.8 million files. - Volunteers also contribute in several ways to the Foundation's wiki software: volunteer software developers add new functionality to the code base, and volunteer language specialists add to the code base by translating the wiki interface into different languages.
+During the year ended June 30, 2018, there were 48,652 commits merged, through the efforts of approximately 413 authors/contributors, of which 8,742 commits were through the efforts of approximately 250 volunteers.

 During the year ended June 30, 2016, the Foundation entered into an agreement with the Tides Foundation to establish the Wikimedia Endowment as a Collective Action Fund to act as a permanent safekeeping fund to generate income to ensure a base level of support for the Wikimedia projects in perpetuity.
 The Endowment is independent from the Foundation.
-The Foundation provided irrevocable grants in the amounts of \$5 million on June 29, 2016 and \$5 million on June 27, 2017 to the Tides Foundation for the purpose of the Wikimedia Endowment.
+Over the past three fiscal years, the Foundation provided irrevocable grants in the total amount of \$15 million (\$5 million per fiscal year) to the Tides Foundation for the purpose of the Wikimedia Endowment.
 The amounts are recorded in awards and grants expense.